 The doctor on call for my June 29 appendectomy happened to be a proctologist, one of the many random details that came rushing at me as my gurney careened toward the operating room.
 In the 15 minute Tsunami of activity that had taken place between determining my appendix was counting down to detonation and the looming surgery, I had barely begun to…

 In the wake of the tragic cowardly attacks in NYC on Tuesday (10.31.2017), I have this vision of ISIS leaders monitoring American news outlets and once again gleefully shaking their heads with a combination of jubilation and disbelief.
 Unarmed innocent women, children and men killed or injured.
 “Shukran!”
 Major media outlets obsess and plaster […]

-I had a vision that Chief of staff John Kelly took another walk through Arlington Cemetery.
-To the haunting sound of a bugler playing Taps, he stepped among and then beyond the stones of some of the finest men and women on earth, stopping finally at a cheap plastic picket fence that delineated a series […]
+In October of 2017, I had a vision that Chief of staff John Kelly took a walk through Arlington Cemetery.
+To the haunting sound of a bugler playing Taps, he stepped among and then beyond the stones of some of “the finest men and women on earth,” stopping finally at a cheap plastic picket fence […]

 There’s an 800 pound rabid gorilla on the loose sodomizing everyone in its path, and our genius representatives are at each other’s throats arguing about who should pay for the lube.

 The press limits and fixates its reporting of earthquakes to measurements on the Richter scale.
 They toss us a number, usually projected at the epicenter of a target behind them, and we take their dollop of science and run with it.
 The higher the number, the greater the pucker factor.
 Done.
 But the Richter scale […]